 Giant hogweed, Heracleum mantegazzianum, is native to Eurasia but has made its way to the US and Canada.
 It is generally found in New England, the Mid-Atlantic Region and the Northwest.

-The sap of the giant hogweed contains photosensitizing furanocoumarins which can cause severe blistering and permanent scarring when it comes in contact with the skin in the presence of sunlight.
+The sap of the giant hogweed contains photosensitizing furanocoumarins which can cause severe blistering and permanent scarring when it comes in contact with the skin in the presence of sunlight so its very important to avoid this plant.
 A reaction can occur a quickly as 15 minutes after contact and painful blisters can form within 48 hours.
 Moisture, such as in the form of sweat can worsen the effects.

-If you see this plant, do not touch it!
+If you see this plant outdoors, do not touch it!
 Report it to the department of conservation in the applicable state for removal.

 How To Treat For Giant Hogweed Exposure